Altinn/altinn-studio/README.md

 ## Local testing of apps

-These are some of the required steps, tips and tricks when it comes to running an app on a machine.
+These are some of the required steps, tips, and tricks when it comes to running an app on a local machine.
 The primary goal is to be able to iterate over changes and verifying them without needing to deploy the app to the test environment.

 - [Prerequisites](#prerequisites)
 - [Setup](#setup)